BristolCompositesInstitute/RSE-Guide/_styleguide/IDEs_and_tools.md

 general to most IDEs.
 [RSE Course on IDEs and Debugging](https://milliams.com/courses/ides_debugging/)

+**Best Practice:** Use a good editor and spend time familiarising yourself with the features and keyboard shortcuts available.
+{: .notice--info}

 * Syntax highlighting
     * Perhaps the most visually obvious difference when using a more advanced